DashInvests/manual/1 - Manual.md

 ### How long it takes

-We’ve made investment decisions in the first meeting (though usually when we already knew the founder and something about what they are working on), and we’ve had cases where we get to know the founder over a period of weeks or months and watch their business evolve (often paying a higher price as we watch the founder make progress).
+We could make investment decisions in the first meeting (though we would very likely know the founder and something about what they are working on), and we may have cases where we get to know the founder over a period of weeks or months and watch their business evolve (often paying a higher price as we watch the founder make progress!).
+There is no hard and fast rule about how long it could take.

 ### Our “Service-Level Agreement”